springboardmentor1317s-hub/campus-eventhub-team1/README.md

 - ✅ **Responsive Design** for mobile and desktop
 - ✅ **Secure Authentication** with JWT and bcrypt
 - ✅ **PDF Generation** with professional ticket design
+- ✅ **Excel Export System** with comprehensive registration analytics and ticket data
+- ✅ **Data Export Security** with role-based access control for sensitive information

 ---